Housing in Fortaleza, Brazil

 Fortaleza is a coastal city in northeastern Brazil, and the capital of Ceará province.
-It is the fifth largest city in Brazil, with a population of over 2.5 million people.
+It is the fourth largest city in Brazil, with a population of over 2.5 million people.
 Housing inequality has been an issue for years in Fortaleza.
 According to the United Nations, Fortaleza, "is the fifth most unequal city in the world" leaving the Brazilian government with an inequality crisis in their fifth largest city.
 "All over Brazil, the poor are pushed to the peripheries and ignored by both the higher classes and the government."
 Although the government is working on a solution with many non profits, the problem still exists.
 "The government continues to use other development projects, such as a tunnel and overpasses, as a way to remove community residents.
 Some families that were originally able to stay despite evictions are now being told they must also move."

 The people in these low income communities rarely welcome the upper class into their homes and vice versa.
 "The local and state governments are absent from the neighborhoods and choose to funnel money into new shopping malls rather than building community centers that could help keep children and young adults off the streets."
 The upper class almost fears lower class citizens by building walls that surround their high rise apartments that contain 24/7 security.
 Tourism is on the rise in Brazil, since it has hosted the FIFA World Cup and soon the 2016 Summer Olympics.
 With so many tourists visiting this country, room needed to be made to build many new buildings and railways. " The sacrifice the urban poor are making for tourist accommodations and services has resulted in an amplification of the infamous socio-economic gap of Brazil and is becoming increasingly evident in the neighborhoods of Fortaleza."